 It’s time to find out which one is better for the price: The B550 Aorus Pro AC or the Aorus Elite.
 I have compared their features based on different sections of the motherboard and you will be able to choose the ideal one for yourself at the end of this post.
 Do feel free to put your thoughts or queries if you have any in the comments section below.

 Related:- Best B550 Motherboards

-Both of these motherboards feature a 12+2 power phase VRM with Intersil Digital PWM Controller and 50A DrMOS with the capability of handling up to 700 Amps current in total although they are a little different from each other.
-14 power phases are really good for overclocking any 8 core processor with good stability and the user can do advanced overclocking stuff.
+Both of these motherboards feature a 12+2 power phase VRM with Intersil ISL229004 Digital PWM Controller and 50A DrMOS with the capability of handling up to 700 Amps current in total.
+The placement of the chokes make it look like they have some differences in VRM but actually they are exactly the same.
+Now, 14 power phases are really good for overclocking any 8 core processor with good stability and the user can do advanced overclocking stuff.
 These motherboards use Solid capacitors in their VRMs which are now common on most of the boards but are essential for proper power delivery.

 The VRM on the B550 Aorus PRO AC and B550 Aorus Elite use 6 Intersil Phase doublers although the official Gigabyte Aorus Elite page has mistakenly written in the Digital Power Design tab as the Aorus Elite not using them while the Power Architecture tab shows that it does use 6 phase doublers.
 Doublers do make overclocking better but it doesn’t impact the performance a lot.

 Heatsinks on both of them differ significantly.
 The Aorus Pro AC uses a solid fins-array aluminium heatsink which is best in heat dissipation while the Elite uses the more common type of heatsink that is not as effective as the one you see on the Pro AC.
 This makes overclocking on the Aorus Pro AC a little better.